Fellows

 Michael Cavanagh

-CFO Comcast Corp., Yale Trustee
+Chief Financial Officer, Comcast Corportation; Yale Trustee

 Mike Cavanagh serves as President of Comcast Corporation, a Fortune 30 global media and technology company that reaches hundreds of millions of customers, viewers, and guests worldwide through the connectivity and platforms it provides and the content and experiences it creates.